 What are Vietnam’s entry requirements?

-Testing and screening procedures
+Testing and quarantine procedures

 Please visit the Ministry of Health website for more information.